 Research

-Modelling Fatigue Crack Propagation in Marine Hydrokinetic Turbines
+Modeling Fatigue Crack Propagation in Marine Hydrokinetic Turbines (Sponsor: NC Renewable Ocean Energy Program)

 Marine hydrokinetic (MHK) turbines are renewable energy devices which are critical in our national effort to increase the share of energy which comes from renewable resources.
 MHK turbine blades resist loads which vary over time, which can lead to the formation and propagation of fatigue cracks.
 These cracks, if sufficiently long, can lead to reduced performance and structural failure.